ddbj/www/_ddbj/web-submission-help-e.md

   - Information that you entered on the pages, "1.
 Contact person", "2.
 Hold date", "3.
 Submitter", and "4.
 Reference", are automatically added in front of uploaded annotation file as COMMON section.

   - When "COMMON" is included in the uploaded annotation file, if will be replaced with information obtained from "1.
 Contact person", "2.
 Hold date", "3.
 Submitter", and "4.
 Reference."

-  - For TPA, you should not include PRIMARY\_CONTIG section in annotation file.
-PRIMARY\_CONTIG section is automatically inserted to the uploaded annotation file by converting information of the "5.
-Sequence" page.

 <!-- end list -->